-The AF can become quite crowded with aircraft.
-For this reason there are three checkboxes at the bottom of the AF that allow you to filter aircraft that are on recon or CAP missions (which are largely handled by the AI) or remove planes that are in an Unready state.
+There are three checkboxes at the bottom of the AF that allow you to filter aircraft that are on recon or CAP missions (which are largely handled by the AI) or remove planes that are in an Unready state.
 This allows you to narrow the focus to the specific activity you are interested in, such as viewing only aircraft that are readying for or actively engaged in strikes.